Understanding Narcolepsy

 Cataplexy, which is unique to NT1, can also be disabling.
 Cataplexy can cause sudden muscle weakness or paralysis, often triggered by strong emotions such as laughter or surprise.
 This can cause falls and accidents that can be dangerous, especially if they occur while driving or operating heavy machinery.

-Both types of narcolepsy can result in a disabling impairment.
-The symptoms of narcolepsy can significantly affect an individual’s ability to work and perform daily activities.
+Both types of narcolepsy can cause impairing symptoms that can be disabling.
+These symptoms can significantly impact an individual’s ability to work and perform daily activities.
 It is important for individuals with narcolepsy to work with their healthcare provider to manage their symptoms and consider seeking disability benefits if necessary.